r-s-lewis/data-science-S2023/challenges/c02-michelson-assignment.md

 ![](c02-michelson-assignment_files/figure-gfm/q4-cf-real-simulated-1.png)<!-- -->

-**Observations**: Similarities - All the local maximums and minimums line along the x-axis Differences - The simulated data tends to have higher velocities than the real data.
+**Observations**: Similarities - All of the valleys and peaks in the graphs line up on the x axis.
+In other words, the slopes are positive and negative at the same time - The simulated data tends to have higher velocities than the real data.

 ### **q5** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?